 Although being moody and irritable is often normal for teenagers, depression is not simply a side effect of growing up.
 Depression is a serious medical condition that affects approximately one in five teens before they reach adulthood and is the leading cause of teen suicide.
 Parents often feel concerned and unsure of what to do when they think their teen may be depressed.
 Talking with your teens regularly, listening to what they have to say, and keeping up with their activities, go a long way to preventing and identifying any depression they may be experiencing.
+In this blog post, Meg Durbin, M.D., an Internal Medicine doctor and pediatrician at the Palo Alto Medical Foundation, offers some insights into depression, and answers parents’ commonly asked questions on teen depression and how to help.

 “Wow!” – that’s the most common word patients and visitors utter as they enter Palo Alto Medical Foundation’s Mountain View Center.
 At the center of the lobby is a spectacular 15-foot glass sculpture by renowned artist Dale Chihuly.
 Made up of 442 individual hand-blown glass elements, the sculpture is an electrifying potpourri of colorful Persian-style flowers in shades of yellow, blue and red hanging in two parts from the 54-foot high atrium.